nanos-world/docs/scripting/classes/Character.rst

   * - |server-only-label|
     -
     - SetFallDamageTaken(:term:`number` damage)
-    - Set the Fall Damage taken when falling from High places (default: 10).
+    - Set the Fall Damage multiplier taken when falling from High places (default: 10).
 Setting to 0 will make the Character to do not take damage or enter ragdoll mode

   * - |server-only-label|
     -